Important information about NIH institutional training grants can be obtained from the

 slides [PDF, 384KB].
 At this site, there are also listings of currently supported training grant institutions, and many of those programs have active Web sites.

-A. No. NIGMS does not require that applicants for T32 training grants with direct costs over $500,000 obtain prior approval from NIGMS staff before submitting their T32 application or include a cover letter with their application indicating prior staff approval.
+No. NIGMS does not require that applicants for T32 training grants with direct costs over$500,000 obtain prior approval from NIGMS staff before submitting their T32 application or include a cover letter with their application indicating prior staff approval.

-A. Applications are usually reviewed by one of two standing scientific review committees organized by the NIGMS Office of Scientific Review.
+Applications are usually reviewed by one of two standing scientific review committees organized by the NIGMS Office of Scientific Review.
 Infrequently a special emphasis panel may be convened instead.
-All the reviewers are heavily involved in different aspects of graduate education, and many are themselves directors of training grant programs.
+All there viewers are heavily involved in different aspects of graduate education, and many are themselves directors of training grant programs.
 View more information on the

 training grant review process, including current review committee rosters at